 The best part is I’ve managed to cut down on my monthly expenses (for rent, utilities and commute to work) by RM200, as shown below:

 |RENT + UTILITIES||RM950||RM950|

 (RM20 X 20 working days)

 |TOTAL COST||RM 1,350||RM 1,150|

-So quite a few of my acquaintances have questioned my decision of settling to live in a ‘dump’.
+So quite a few of my acquaintances have questioned my decision of opting to live in a ‘dump’.
 They may not get it as my priorities are different from theirs, but I am happy with my choice.
 The benefits I get in return far outweigh the luxuries sacrificed.
 I will take the extremely convenient commute which translates to more sleep and lower transport costs, any given day.

 Also, the convenience of living in such a central location has made it possible for me to be more sociable since most of my dinners or hangout sessions are in Bangsar or somewhere nearby.